 It’s an all too familiar storyline in the deal-making process; after months of hard work, the deal falls apart.
-For the most part, the cause is solely the fault of the participants, usually the seller, but sometimes external factors can increase the risk of a deal falling through.
+For the most part, the cause is solely the fault of the parties involved, usually the seller, but sometimes external factors can increase the risk of a deal falling through.

 The really frustrating and unfortunate thing about these negative outcomes is that many can be avoided with thorough preparation, patience, and a dose of common sense.
 At they’re core, deals are simply an interaction between two (or more) parties; therefore empathy, understanding, sensibility, and communication is key.
 This article addresses what we believe are the top 5 deal killers and offers up a few suggestions on how to avoid them.